mdditt2000/prometheus/README.md

 The Prometheus Pull Consumer outputs the telemetry data according to the Prometheus data model specification configured in Prometheus

+## Create Prometheus user on BIGIP
+Create a user for basic_auth allowing Prometheus access to the metrics_path

 ### Configure Prometheus
 Since we created a config map with all the prometheus scrape config and alerting rules, it be mounted to the Prometheus container in /etc/prometheus as prometheus.yaml and prometheus.rules files.